awsdocs/amazon-redshift-developer-guide/doc_source/across-account.md

 After granting usage to the AWS account, the datashare status is `pending_authorization`\.
 The producer account administrator should authorize datashares using the Amazon Redshift console and choose the data consumers\.

 Sign in to the [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/) and choose which data consumers to authorize to access datashares or to remove authorization from\.
 Authorized data consumers receive notifications to take actions on datashares\.
 If you are adding a cluster namespace as a data consumer, you don't have to perform authorization\.
 After data consumers are authorized, they can access datashare objects and create a consumer database to query the data\.
-For more information, see [Authorizing or removing authorization from datashares \(preview\)](authorize-datashare-console.md)\.
+For more information, see [Authorizing or removing authorization from datashares](authorize-datashare-console.md)\.

 **If you are a consumer account administrator** – follow these steps:

-To associate one or more datashares that are shared from other accounts to your entire AWS account \(preview\) or specific cluster namespaces in your account, use the Amazon Redshift console\.
+To associate one or more datashares that are shared from other accounts to your entire AWS account or specific cluster namespaces in your account, use the Amazon Redshift console\.
 If you aren't interested in the datashare, then you can also choose to decline the datashare\.

-Sign in to the [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/) and associate one or more datashares that are shared from other accounts to your entire AWS account \(preview\) or specific cluster namespaces in your account\.
-For more information, see [Associating datashares \(preview\)](accept-datashare-console.md)\.
+Sign in to the [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/) and associate one or more datashares that are shared from other accounts to your entire AWS account  or specific cluster namespaces in your account\.
+For more information, see [Associating datashares](accept-datashare-console.md)\.

-After the AWS account \(preview\) or specific cluster namespaces are associated, the datashares become available for consumption\.
+After the AWS account or specific cluster namespaces are associated, the datashares become available for consumption\.
 You can also change datashare association at any time\.
 When changing association from individual cluster namespaces to an AWS account, Amazon Redshift overwrites the cluster namespaces with the AWS account information\.
-When changing association from an AWS account to specific cluster namespaces, Amazon Redshift overwrites the AWS account information with the cluster namespace information \(preview\)\.
+When changing association from an AWS account to specific cluster namespaces, Amazon Redshift overwrites the AWS account information with the cluster namespace information\.
 All cluster namespaces in the account get access to the data\.

 **If you are a consumer cluster administrator** – follow these steps: